WSU Everett Student Ambassador Program

 Are WSU Everett student ambassadors paid?

-Ambassadors will be compensated in the form of tuition waivers.
-A tuition waiver will be applied to the student’s account each semester they serve as an ambassador.
-(No waivers will be applied during Summer Semester.)
+Ambassadors will be compensated in the form of a scholarship or tuition waiver.
+Funds will be applied to the student’s account each semester they serve as an ambassador.
+(This excludes Summer Semester.)

-All ambassadors are required to attend the following:
+This is a volunteer based program and all ambassadors are asked to attend the following:

 - Autumn & Spring New Student Orientation

-- Time commitment varies depending on the ambassador’s availability to attend events but, generally, an ambassador will spend 2-5 hours per week dedicated to campus tours, participating in panels, program planning and preparation.
+- Time commitment varies depending on the ambassador’s availability to attend events but, generally, an ambassador may spend 1-2 hours per week dedicated to campus tours, participating in panels, program planning and preparation.

 My grade point average is below the required 2.5.
 Is it okay to apply?

 If your GPA is within a reasonable range of the 2.5 requirement, go ahead and apply.
-If you are selected to be an ambassador, your status will be reassessed once the spring semester grades come out.
-If at that time your GPA does not meet the requirement, your status will remain on hold and can be evaluated again after the fall 2018 semester.
+If you are selected to be an ambassador, your status will be reassessed once semester grades come out.
+If at that time your GPA does not meet the requirement, your status will remain on hold and can be evaluated again after the next semester.

 What criteria does the selection committee consider when choosing student ambassadors?